 5 – Arcipelago di La Maddalena National Park, Italy

-The park covers 180km2 of coast and has more than 60 islands, both large and small.
+The park covers 180km2 of coast and has more than 60 islands, among the best islands in Europe.
 There are plenty of boat tours that let you discover these scenic islands during your visit.

 6 – Yellowstone National Park, United States of America

 You will find Yellowstone National Park atop a volcano hot spot in Wyoming, but the thing that will explode will be your mind as you soak in the dramatic canyons, lush forests, and alpine rivers.

 Make the most of your trip by visiting one of the hot springs and witnessing gushing geysers that include the famous Old Faithful.
 Yellowstone is one of the best national parks in the world to study the geological activity of the Earth.

 7 – Kruger National Park, South Africa